Lent at Saint Mark’s

 There are Lent materials available in the parish hall in the arch-shaped book rack near the kitchen, where the Forward Day by Day booklets are located.
 You can also download these for use at home.

-40 Stories from Mark every Christian should know.
-We are reading from the Gospel of Mark on Sundays this year.
+40 Stories from Luke every Christian should know.
+We are reading from the Gospel of Luke on Sundays this year.
 These readings give you a good overview of the Gospel.

 Family Prayers.
 This gives you a framework to add prayer into your household’s daily life.